Spoiler effect: United States

 A spoiler campaign in the United States is often one that cannot realistically win but can still determine the outcome by pulling support from a more competitive candidate.
 The two major parties in the United States, the Republican Party and Democratic Party, have regularly won 98% of all state and federal seats.
-The US presidential elections most consistently cited as having been spoiled by third-party candidates are 1844 and 2000.
+The US presidential elections most consistently cited as having been spoiled by third-party candidates are 1844, 1912, and 2000.
 The 2016 election is more disputed as to whether it contained spoiler candidates or not.
-For the 2024 presidential election, Republican lawyers and operatives have fought to keep right-leaning third-parties like the Constitution Party off swing state ballots while working to get Cornel West on battleground ballots.
+For the 2024 presidential election, Republican lawyers and operatives have fought to keep right-leaning third-parties like the Constitution Party off swing state ballots while working to get leftists like Cornel West on battleground ballots.
 Democrats have helped some right-leaning third-parties gain ballot access while challenging ballot access of left-leaning third-parties like the Green Party.
 According to the Associated Press, the GOP effort to prop up possible spoiler candidates in 2024 appears more far-reaching than the Democratic effort.
 Barry Burden argues that they have almost no chance of winning the 2024 election but are often motivated by particular issues.

 Third party candidates are always controversial because almost anyone could play spoiler.
 This is especially true in close elections where the chances of a spoiler effect increase.
 Strategic voting, especially prevalent during high stakes elections with high political polarization, often leads to a third-party that underperforms its poll numbers with voters wanting to make sure their least favorite candidate is not in power.
 Third-party campaigns are more likely to result in the candidate a third party voter least wants in the White House.
 Third-party candidates prefer to focus on their platform than on their impact on the frontrunners.